Donate

 9 LASER filament sensor

-Similar to the filament monitor developed by Duet 3d.
+Similar to the filament monitor developed by Duet 3D..
 Uses surface movement tracking like LASER computer mouse's.
 The sensor itself would fit but direct reading of all filament types is not possible.
-Indirect reading would work perfectly, I'm using such solution for long time ago, but its not fitting in my target space.
+Indirect reading would work perfectly, I've been using such solution for long time, but its not fitting in my target space.

 I’ve made a remix to use indirect reading of a CF rod rotated by passing filament.
-The result is very consistent, however support of this kind of sensor has been dropped by developers.
-You can find the senor design here:
+The result is very consistent; however, support of this kind of sensor has been dropped by developers.
+You can find the sensor design here:

 dutelaser